jetpks/slush.systems/content/posts/brace-expansion-is-pretty-neat.md

 ```

-We get all the types Light, Bold, etc, both bare and with Italic, and then woff
+We get all the types Light, Bold, etc from
-& woff2.
+`{ExtraLight,ExtraBold,Light,Bold,Regular,Thin}`.
+Then, we get both bare and
+with Italic with `{,Italic}`.
+Finally, we get the woff and woff2 file extensions
+with `woff{,2}`.

 Brace expansion is *pretty neat*.